Synthetic G-jet-structures in modal homotopy type theory

 where the top map is given as $(a,p_a)\mapsto (f(a),\varphi_a(p_a))$.
 This square will turn out to be a pullback in the sense we are going to describe now, if and only if $\varphi$ is an equivalence over $f$.

 For a cospan given by the maps $f:A\to C$ and $g:B\to C$, we can construct a pullback square:

 Then, for any other completion of the cospan to a square

-where $\eta:\prod_{x:X}g(x)=f(x)$ is a 2-cell letting it commute, an induced map to the pullback is given by $x\mapsto (\varphi_A(x),\varphi_B(x),\eta_x)$. \begin{definition} A square is a \notion{pullback square} if the induced map described above is an equivalence. \end{definition} To reverse the construction of a square for a morphism over ``$f$'' above, we can start with a general square:
+where $\eta:\prod_{x:X}g(x)=f(x)$ is a 2-cell letting it commute, an induced map to the pullback is given by $x\mapsto (\varphi_A(x),\varphi_B(x),\eta_x)$. \begin{definition} A square is given by four maps as above and a 2-cell like $\eta$.
+A square is a \notion{pullback square} if the induced map described above is an equivalence. \end{definition} To reverse the construction of a square for a morphism over ``$f$'' above, we can start with a general square: